-The Group's paper mills use up around 80% of all the electricity consumed by the Group.
+The Group's paper mills use up around 87% of all the electricity consumed by the Group.

-Average consumption at the paper mills (kWh/tonne of gross paper production)
+Average specific electricity consumption of paper mills (kWh/tonne of gross paper production)

 PAPER MILLS: Reduce electricity consumption by 20% compared to 2016.